- Your new office needs to be in an easily-accessible place.

 Protection also falls under the right to refuse work if the worker feels unsafe.
 Ensure your office recognizes this right if there are calamities, sketchy circumstances without the proper gear, etc. Action can be taken if the office doesn’t understand this despite the worker having a cause.

 A Mercer survey has shown that most employees across multiple industries value work-life balance, especially if they are parents.
 These working parents make up 80% of those who strive to have a healthy balance when considering their career options.

 Providing such a thing by giving benefits and a forgiving timeframe of work has been shown to boost productivity and increase the likelihood of workers sticking with a company for longer.
 It works hand in hand with ensuring that employees get proper compensation.

 After all, spending hours on projects and overtime without much incentive can lead to dissatisfaction and lower motivation.
 Providing offset hours and flexible options can help establish a working habit that is more beneficial for both the company and its employees.

 Aesthetics have been shown to affect much more than just how good your company site looks.
 Having a good appearance by incorporating plants, natural airflow, and pleasing architecture has proven to do wonders in helping productivity levels in the office.

-If you choose the right color scheme, installations, and furniture, it can significantly lessen the stress felt by employees and even encourage more work and collaboration.
-Research from the Karolinska Institute had revealed that those with psychologically demanding job placed aesthetic value above ergonomic factors when it came to what was important to them in their workplace environment.
+Choosing the right color scheme, installations, and furniture can significantly lessen employees’ stress and encourage more work and collaboration.
+Research from the Karolinska Institute revealed that those with psychologically demanding jobs placed aesthetic value above ergonomic factors regarding what was important to them in their workplace environment.

-With those in mind, you can genuinely create a workplace that is more welcoming to everyone and make things more efficient in the long run.
+With those in mind, you can genuinely create a more welcoming workplace to everyone and make things more efficient in the long run.